Skip to main content

 How do I dub a video?

-Translate videos into 93 languages in minutes.
+Translate videos into other languages in minutes.
 Upload a file or link, enable lip-sync, and edit translations with voice and style options

 This feature is available on all plans.